 Yes, you read that right.
 To access the thousands of titles on Hoopla, all you need is a library card.

-The only downsides are you're usually limited to just eight rentals per month and the titles your library has in stock.
+The only downside is that you're usually limited to just eight monthly rentals and the titles your library has in stock.
 For most people, eight rentals are plenty, but you could always make an account using information from someone else in your home to access more.